smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 LinkContractAddress = '0x538aAaB4ea120b2bC2fe5D296852D948F07D849e' # Example
 ```
-The address of the canonical ERC-677 LINK token contract on the given chain.
+LinkContractAddress is the canonical ERC-677 LINK token contract address on the given chain.
 Note that this is usually autodetected from chain ID.

 ### LogBackfillBatchSize<a id='EVM-LogBackfillBatchSize'></a>
 :warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._
 ```toml
 LogBackfillBatchSize = 100 # Default
 ```
-EvmLogBackfillBatchSize sets the batch size for calling FilterLogs when we backfill missing logs.
+LogBackfillBatchSize sets the batch size for calling FilterLogs when we backfill missing logs.

 ### LogPollInterval<a id='EVM-LogPollInterval'></a>
+:warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._
 ```toml
 LogPollInterval = '15s' # Default
 ```
-Works in conjunction with FeatureLogPoller.
+LogPollInterval works in conjunction with Feature.LogPoller.
 Controls how frequently the log poller polls for logs.
 Defaults to the block production rate.
-Not necessary to set unless you know exactly what you are doing.

 ### MaxGasPriceWei<a id='EVM-MaxGasPriceWei'></a>
 ```toml